sparklemotion/nokogiri/CONTRIBUTING.md

 - I can run it locally on my dev machine
 - I have complete control over the images used

-The downside is, nobody in the Ruby communiuty besides me and Dr. Nic know how to operate it or configure it.
+The downside is, nobody in the Ruby community besides me and Dr. Nic know how to operate it or configure it.

 In any case, the general pipeline we use is the same for `main` and for PRs includes:

 - basic security sanity check: run rubocop
-- fast feedback for obvious failures: run against system libraries onvanilla ubuntu
+- fast feedback for obvious failures: run against system libraries on vanilla ubuntu
 - run on all supported versions of CRuby:
   - once with packaged libraries
   - once with system libraries